mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Switch

-Go's `switch` statement is similar to that in other languages, but it can switch on expressions of any type.
+The `switch` statement in Go is similar to that in other languages, but it can switch on expressions of any type.
 Braces around the body are required.